-- □ Cool down any remaining food in the freezer to maximum for the last 24h before the move (switch on quick freeze function).
-If the freezer is still too full, part of the contents must be transported separately (wrapped in paper and blankets). - □ Label boxes containing things you will need immediately (tools, lamps, torch, towels, toiletries and medicines) and keep them separate.
+Cool down any remaining food in the freezer to maximum for the last 24h before the move (switch on quick freeze function).
+If the freezer is still too full, part of the contents must be transported separately (wrapped in paper and blankets).
+Is the telephone installed in your new home?
+Finish packing the night before the move.
+Any tradesmen you have requested: are they all coming on the agreed date?
+It's worth checking!
+Label boxes containing things you will need immediately (tools, lamps, torch, towels, toiletries and medicines) and keep them separate.
 These boxes should be loaded last, so that they are available first.
-Pack cleaning materials separately too. - Prepare a package of utensils for removal day, including crockery, cutlery, glasses, tin-opener, corkscrew, serviettes or kitchen paper. - □ Prepare the important and valuable things that you will transport yourself (jewellery, money and important personal documents). - Pack any plants and flowers protected from the cold in winter.
-Don't water flowers until after the move. - Keep the staircase and corridors in the apartment clear.
+Pack cleaning materials separately too.
+Is the removal team organised?
+Think about the care of the removal team.
+Prepare drinks for the moving staff and your helpers.
+Label boxes carefully (room and contents)!
+Put up a sign reserving the parking space for the Prepare a package of utensils for removal day, including crockery, cutlery, glasses, tin-opener, corkscrew, serviettes or kitchen paper. removal van.
+There needs to be a free parking space at the new location.
+Can the caretaker arrange that for you?
+Prepare the important and valuable things that you will transport yourself (jewellery, money and important personal documents).
+Take your pets to be looked after.
+Don't forget their food.
+Book the lift (in the old and new apartment)!
+Pack any plants and flowers - protected from the cold in winter.
+Don't water flowers until after the move.
+Request the lift key from the caretaker if necessary Prepare your furniture for the move: seal empty wardrobes and chests of drawers closed with Keep the staircase and corridors in the apartment clear.
 Possibly cover the floors to protect them.
-Important: the covers must lie flat and not slip about, plastic sheeting or paper are not suitable.
+Important: the covers must lie flat and not slip about, plastic sheeting or paper are not suitable. masking tape.
+Take the keys out of drawers and preferably put them in small, labelled plastic bags.
+Similarly screws and other small components of the furniture.